varsha13152/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific visitor.
+1. Airbnb Host requests to delete a specific visitor.
 2. InnSync deletes the visitor.
 3. InnSync displays a message for successful deletion of a visitor's contact.